lucidrains/gigagan-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2303.05511v2">GigaGAN</a> <a href="https://mingukkang.github.io/GigaGAN/">(project page)</a>, new SOTA GAN out of Adobe.

-I will also add a few findings from <a href="https://github.com/lucidrains/lightweight-gan">lightweight gan</a>, for faster convergence (skip layer excitation), better stability (reconstruction auxiliary loss in discriminator), and improved generator results (GLU activations).
+I will also add a few findings from <a href="https://github.com/lucidrains/lightweight-gan">lightweight gan</a>, for faster convergence (skip layer excitation) and better stability (reconstruction auxiliary loss in discriminator)

 It will also contain the code for the 1k - 4k upsamplers, which I find to be the highlight of this paper.